If you or someone you know has suffered a serious injury, contact us now on 0344 854 7000 for free, impartial advice about making a claim.

 Serious Injury Claims

 Serious injuries have a devastating, life changing effect on both the person injured and their loved ones.
-Serious injuries include those associated with accidents that result in head and brain injuries, amputations, spinal injuries and high impact burns.
+Serious injuries include those associated with accidents that result in head and brain injuries, amputations, spinal injuries, serious burns and fatal accidents.
 Serious injuries may also be caused by medical negligence.

 What can I claim compensation for?